FabMo/fabmo-the-news-app/README.md

 # theNEWS

-FabMo NEWS App for Handibot
+FabMo The NEWS App for Handibot
 ... latest info and updates for new Handibot owners!

 ## Developer Note